Asojan Muniyandy

-Asojan s/o Muniyandy is a Malaysian politician who served as vice-president of the Malaysian Indian Congress (MIC) since November 2021 as well as State Chairman of the MIC Liaison Body of Johor since November 2016.
+Asojan s/o Muniyandy (born 20 December 1965) is a Malaysian politician who served as vice-president of the Malaysian Indian Congress (MIC) since November 2021 as well as State Chairman of the MIC Liaison Body of Johor since November 2016.
 He also served as Member of the Johor State Legislative Assembly (MLA) for Gambir from March 2004 to May 2018.
 He is a member of Malaysian Indian Congress (MIC), a component party of Barisan Nasional (BN) coalitions.

 Political career

 Asojan Muniyandy was elected as Gambir assemblyman from March 2004 to May 2018.

 At party level, he was elected as vice-president of the MIC on 27 November 2021.
 He was reelected in 2024.